unixgeexen/public.computing/docs/source/aix/ssh.v8.v9.rst

 Summary
 -------
-This document details the ten most significant changes when upgrading OpenSSH from V8.1 to V9.7 on AIX, including security enhancements, deprecated features, and functionality changes.
-The audit script has been updated to output directly to stdout with each line prefixed by the short hostname and timestamp (yyyymmdd.hhmmss), clearly indicating potential issues with [WARNING] and [INFO] labels.
+This document details the ten most significant changes when upgrading OpenSSH from V8.1 to V9.7 on AIX.
+The audit script now outputs in CSV format with comma delimiters and no blank lines.
+Each record includes the short hostname, timestamp (yyyymmdd.hhmmss), status ([INFO] or [WARNING]), audit section, and specific finding.

 Significant Changes and AIX-Compatible Audit Procedures
 ------------------------------------------------------